 Respiratory: Rhinorrhea (2%), cough (1%)

-<1% (Limited to important or life-threatening): Aspiration, ataxia, chest tightness, hypersensitivity, hypoxia, ocular edema, palpitations, pneumonia, respiratory distress, serum sickness (delayed)
+<1%, postmarketing, and/or case reports: Aspiration, ataxia, chest tightness, hypersensitivity, hypoxia, ocular edema, palpitations, pneumonia, respiratory distress, serum sickness (delayed)

 Concern related to adverse effects: